 - Assess automotive companies’ investments in driverless cars, and examine where they risk straying from consumer expectations

-Our research suggests that organisations that want to be trailblasers in the field of self-driving cars should start by understanding customer concerns about and expectations from self-driving cars.
+Our research suggests that organizations that want to be trailblazers in the field of self-driving cars should start by understanding customer concerns about and expectations from self-driving cars.
 They must also work internally towards a software-led future where the self-driving car is an integral part of their overall company strategy and not just an innovation project.
 Moreover, they must develop an ecosystem of services to complement consumers’ experience while in a self-driving vehicle.